hashicorp/consul/website/source/api/catalog.html.md

   In both use cases, node information will not be overwritten, if the node is already registered.
 Note, if the parameter is enabled for a node that doesn't exist, it will still be created.

+- `ns` `(string: "")` - **(Enterprise Only)** Specifies the namespace in which the service and checks will be registered.
+This value may be provided by either the `ns` URL query parameter or in the `X-Consul-Namespace` header.
+Additionally, the namespace may be provided within the `Service` or `Check` fields but if present in multiple places, they must all be the same.
+If not provided at all, the namespace will be inherited from the request's ACL token or will default to the `default` namespace.
+Added in Consul 1.7.0.

 It is important to note that `Check` does not have to be provided with `Service` and vice versa.
 A catalog entry can have either, neither, or both.